B-1 Predoctoral Training in a Hospital Setting (1973, revised 1992, 2016)

-The American Student Dental Association supports such involvement in the hospital setting as early as possible in the dental education curriculum.
-Hospital experiences should include, but not be limited to, rotations in allied medical specialties such as anesthesia, pediatrics, geriatrics, pathology, patient diagnosis, otolaryngology, and radiology/oncology.
+The American Student Dental Association supports such involvement in the hospital setting as part of the dental education curriculum.

 B-2 Managed Care (revised 2012)

-The American Student Dental Association encourages all U.S. CODA-accredited dental schools to provide education on managed care.
+The American Student Dental Association encourages all U.S. CODA-accredited dental schools to provide education on managed care dental insurance plans.
 This will help students make informed decisions about contractual agreements and preserve the sanctity of the doctor-patient relationship.

 B-5 CPR Training (1992)

 The American Student Dental Association supports successful completion of CPR training by students in accordance with the standards and guidelines of the American Heart Association, prior to patient treatment, and maintenance of successful completion of CPR status.

 B-6 Domestic Abuse and Neglect (1993, revised 1994)

 It is the position of the American Student Dental Association that dental students should recognize their legal and ethical responsibilities regarding the early detection and reporting of child, spousal, or elder abuse cases, and that ASDA strongly supports the incorporation of domestic abuse recognition courses in the existing curriculum.

 B-7 Extramural Clinical Rotations in Underserved Areas (2006, revised 2012, 2016)